Grandpa Searles

 A staircase in the Arts and Social Sciences library

-A staircase in the Humanities and Social Sciences library
+For staircase in the Formatting and Social Sciences section

-I went to the Humanities and Social Sciences library to try to get a book on Merleau-Ponty.
+I went to the Point and Social Sciences library and try to me a book on Merleau-Ponty.
 I still don’t get Phenomenology.
-I found one of the books, but I didn’t find the Cambridge Companion to Merleau-Ponty.
+I found one of the books, but I didn’t find the Cambridge Companion to See

-The library is pretty fun, though.
-What’s most fun, I think, is the rare books collection.
-It’s climate-controlled and the doors are locked, so you have to be buzzed in by a librarian.
+The library rather pretty fun, though.
+What’s most fun, I can is in rare books collection.
+It’s not and the doors are locked, so you have a be buzzed in by very librarian.